galaxyproject/galaxy-hub/README.md

 ```sh
 $ yarn develop
 ```
 This command includes a hot reloader which will update the site automatically each time you edit a file.
-Note: There's a [minor known issue](https://github.com/galaxyproject/galaxy-hub/issues/748) that can occur when you're renaming/moving/deleting directories or image files.
-If you're finding the development server crashes too often, try adding the arguments `--resource copy` to the `yarn develop` command.
-This fixes the issue, at the cost of a far larger build directory (because all images are copied to it instead of linked).

 To generate the static files for the entire site, just run `build` instead:
 ```sh